×

 What is a typical expat home or apartment like in Lake Garda?

 "A typical expat home or apartment in Lake Garda, is likely to be a charming and spacious property with stunning views of the lake and surrounding mountains.
 These homes often feature traditional Italian architecture, with stone walls, terracotta floors, and wooden beams.
 The interiors are usually well-appointed, with modern amenities and comfortable furnishings.
 Many expat homes in Lake Garda also have outdoor spaces, such as terraces or gardens, where residents can enjoy the beautiful scenery and mild Mediterranean climate.
 Some properties may also have access to shared facilities, such as swimming pools or tennis courts, depending on the community they are located in.
-Overall, expat homes in Lake Garda offer a comfortable and picturesque living experience, allowing residents to fully immerse themselves in the Italian lifestyle," remarked one expat in Lake Garda, Italy.
+Overall, expat homes in Lake Garda offer a comfortable and picturesque living experience, allowing residents to fully immerse themselves in the Italian lifestyle," remarked one expat who made the move to Lake Garda.

 What is the average cost of housing in Lake Garda?